 A French princess whose brief life was shaped by political alliance, personal tragedy, and the shadow of her family's madness.

-Michelle of Valois was born into a gilded cage of chaos.
-As a daughter of King Charles VI of France—whose bouts of insanity destabilized the realm—and Isabeau of Bavaria, her value was primarily dynastic.
-At just six, she was betrothed to Philip, the future Duke of Burgundy, in a move to secure the powerful duke's loyalty.
-Their marriage, when she was 21, was initially reported as happy.
-As Duchess of Burgundy, she was known for her piety and patronage.
-However, her life was marred by profound sadness: she bore only one son who died in infancy, a personal and political catastrophe.
-Her death at 27 cut short a life spent navigating the treacherous currents between a fractured French crown and the ambitious Burgundian court, a pawn who sought to find purpose within her predetermined role.
+Michelle of Valois, daughter of King Charles VI of France and Isabeau of Bavaria, was betrothed at age six to Philip, the future Duke of Burgundy, to secure the duke's loyalty.
+Married at 21, the union was initially reported as happy.
+As Duchess of Burgundy, she practiced piety and supported religious patronage.
+Her life carried profound sadness: she bore one son who died in infancy, a personal and political catastrophe.
+Navigating the treacherous currents between a fractured French crown and the ambitious Burgundian court, she died at 27.
+A pawn who sought purpose within her predetermined role, her existence was cut short by the chaos of her father's insanity and the dynastic pressures that defined her.

 The biggest hits of 1395